 3) Mostly whites experience the benefits of nature

 I have never been shy about voicing my opinions about race relations.
 I did so in this situation so much that I was accused of “hating white people” and “being racist.”
 Yet, none of my group members accused the staff member that referred to Latinos as “wetbacks” of being a racist.
 Similarly, nobody understood the pain I’ve experienced related to the intersection of my sex and ethnicity, or the pressure I felt as a first-generation Ecuadorean-Nicaraguan daughter.
 I would have benefited from having group and staff members of color.
 Instead, I had to play a role very familiar to me: the “token” Latina burdened with representing my ethnicity and educating whites about how racism affects people of color.
-In a program where hot meals were not guaranteed and I slept in dirty clothes, my energy should not have been divided among chores, therapy and finding emotional safety in a mostly homogeneous group strangers.
+In a program where hot meals were not guaranteed and I slept in dirty clothes, my energy should not have been divided among chores, therapy and finding emotional safety in a mostly homogeneous group of strangers.

 With the exception of one Black participant, all group and staff members were white.
 This isn’t surprising given that Black and Latino youth have less access to mental health services than their white counterparts.
 Also, the outdoor community has largely remained white, wealthy and male.
-People of color are more likely to feel anxiety when outdoors due to an number of factors including lack of access to and representation in natural outdoor spaces.
-This denies people of color the anxiety relieving benefits of being in nature.
-For, studies suggest that nature can improve an individual’s mood, cognition and health through its therapeutic qualities.
+People of color are more likely to feel anxiety when outdoors due to a number of factors including lack of access to and representation in natural outdoor spaces.
+This denies people of color the anxiety-relieving benefits of being in nature.
+For example, studies suggest that nature can improve an individual’s mood, cognition and health through its therapeutic qualities.
 Hiking so many miles helped me focus on the present and to appreciate the world outside my inner chaos.
 Similarly, during the “solo” phase of the program, I sat in isolation for two days.
 In those two days, it was only me and Mother Nature’s unconditional and embracing comfort.